 After the preparations are completed, the microblading procedure commences.
 Using precise strokes that begin in the direction of the hair growth, the aesthetician dips the tip of the microblading pen into the ink and creates tattoo hairs where needed.
-Some aestheticians perform this part of the procedure by marking a single hair on one brow, then mirror the mark in the same spot on the other eyebrow.
-This helps to ensure an even look and creates the initial outline for the first pass, or the foundation strokes.
+Some aestheticians perform this part of the procedure by marking a single hair on one brow, then mirroring the mark in the same spot on the other eyebrow.
+This helps to ensure an even look and creates the initial outline for the first pass or the foundation strokes.

-Once this process has been complete, a pigment mask may be applied.
+Once this process has been completed, a pigment mask may be applied.
 This step utilizes a large amount of ink to completely cover the eyebrows to ensure each micro injury has been thoroughly coated with the coloring.

 Reasons to Undergo Microblading

-Eyebrow microblading is ideal for both men and women seeking more definition to the facial features.
+Eyebrow microblading is ideal for both men and women seeking more definition of facial features.
 Patients may have been overzealous about past grooming techniques like waxing, tweezing, and threading, causing a sparse look.
 Others have naturally minimal eyebrows, have conditions like alopecia areata, or have undergone cancer treatments that have led to hair loss, including that of the brows.
-The pigment can balance asymmetry in the eyebrows and add to existing hairs or create these face-framing features after complete loss of the eyebrows.
+The pigment can balance asymmetry in the eyebrows and add to existing hairs or create these face-framing features after the complete loss of the eyebrows.

 Patients with active lifestyles can be great candidates for eyebrow microblading because the procedure does not require daily maintenance.
 After spending time outdoors, swimming, or sweating at the gym, there is no need to redo brow makeup.
-Undergoing microblading is also a time-saver and great for those with busy lifestyles who do not have time to apply makeup, or simply prefer a more natural look.
+Undergoing microblading is also a time-saver and great for those with busy lifestyles who do not have time to apply makeup, or simply prefer a more natural beauty.
 Other candidates for semi-permanent eyebrow tattooing may be poor at makeup artistry techniques, allergic to makeup, or have physical limitations of the eyes and hands.

 Candidates for Eyebrow Microblading